slisovski/23-143-D-INSPIRES-B/README.md

 Create a multi-panel figure with:
 * a) plant occurrences on a map (summarise locations if needed)
-* b) pie charts of recorded order, families, genus (with relative sample size of the entire dataset)
-* c) barplot with number of observations per month
+* b) a representation of phylogenetic relationships (based on information of the dataset or additional open source data)
 * d) Changes in species diversity over time (years)